Abdo-hassa/E-commerce-Restful-Api/README.md

 # E-commerce-Restful-Api

-REST-API built with express and jwt for authentication proces and authorization and refresh tokens with stripe as a payment method,Validation, Error Handling
+REST-API built with express and jwt for authentication process and authorization and refresh tokens with stripe as a payment method, Validation, Error Handling
-,soft delete (Deactivate and Activate user ) and uploading files with Cloudinary
+, soft delete (Deactivate and Activate user ) and uploading files with Cloudinary

 # Postman Collection
 ```